At its core, creativity is about brewing new ideas.

 To nurture creativity at home, parents must focus beyond outcomes to understand how creativity originates.
 What is most important is to reinforce the thought processes and attitudes of mind associated with creativity.
 These include the exploration of intrinsically meaningful ideas as perceived by your child.

-Through parent coaching, creativity is one of eight core abilities I help parents understand and nurture at home.
 Below are ways you can start today to focus on the types of processes and attitudes that facilitate the evolution of your child’s creative ideas and imaginative spirit!

 Students from Bainbridge High School in Washington State chose the photo, words, and quote for the above CREATIVITY banner — one of seven that hang in the hallways of their school to remind all students of the core abilities that matter most to their development and wellbeing.